xiaonilee/xiaonilee.github.io/content/post/rstudio.md

 In this blog, I will record some useful keyboard shortcuts for RStudio IDE.

-Still, complete information is available directly in the RStudio IDE under the Tools menu: Tools -> Keyboard Shortcuts Help.
+Still, complete information is available directly in the RStudio IDE under the Tools menu: `Tools` -> `Keyboard Shortcuts Help`.

 <!--more-->